 Evaluating Progress at Second Level

-Flashback: Read a favorite review of a combination's development before and after their move up to Second Level.
+Read a favorite review of one combination's development before and after their move up to Second Level.

 Studying the two pictures, I congratulate Amanda and Caliente on their development.
 Caliente appears to have grown!
 His neck and chest have developed and even though the angle does not allow full view of his back.
 The croup appears well muscled and round.
 The movement has changed, too.
 I can see that his hind legs move more purposefully—with less dust and more lift—and the shoulders are carried better.